dustinGodfrey/Black-Hat-Python/Chapter-2 Basic Networking Tools/Netcat/README.md

 <p align="center"> <img src="https://i.imgur.com/NOkGxcf.png" width="75%" alt="netcat-execute"/></p>

 4.
-Lastly, we can use our `netcat.py` on the client side to request data.
+Next we can use our `netcat.py` on the client side to request data.
 For this example I setup a simple python http server to host the contents of my directory on my local machine.

 ```bash
 python3 -m http.server 8000